gleam-lang/gleam/book/src/getting-started/creating-a-project.md

 Want to see some Gleam code?
 See the [example projects](./example-projects.html).

-Looking learn the language?
+Looking to learn the language?
 Check out the [language tour](../tour).

 Need ideas for a project?
 We have a [list of libraries][libraries] that need writing.